List of Empowered characters: Manny

-Manny was a male 11-year-old cancer patient at the Purple Paladin Memorial hospital.
-Manny had been diagnosed with a terminal case of leukemia, which would deny him his dream of growing up to become a supervillain.
-Through the assistance of the Grant-A-Wish program and coercion from Sistah Spooky, Emp was convinced to meet Manny and assist in granting his wish to experience the capture of a superhero.

-Soon after his experience in "capturing" Emp, Manny worked up the courage to somehow bypass the security of the pharmacy for the Purple Paladin Memorial hospital and steal a dose of an extraterrestrial carcinogen known as "Mayfly".
-After ingesting the Mayfly, and receiving the subsequent cerebral growth caused by a multitude of carcinogenic brain tumors that the drug causes, Manny built a powered exoskeleton out of purloined hospital equipment and went missing.

-Later, in the aftermath of the sabotaged Caped Justice awards, Manny sent an army of robots that he had constructed, and abducted dWARf! so that he might devise a treatment for his terminal condition.
+Manny is an 11-year-old patient at the Purple Paladin Memorial hospital who was diagnosed with terminal leukemia, which would deny him his dream of becoming a supervillain.
+Through the assistance of the Grant-A-Wish program and coercion from Sistah Spooky, Emp meets Manny and assists in granting his wish to experience the capture of a superhero.
+Soon after his experience in "capturing" Emp, Manny bypasses the security of the pharmacy for the Purple Paladin Memorial hospital and steals an extraterrestrial carcinogen known as "Mayfly".
+Manny ingests the Mayfly, which triggers rapid cerebral growth in him.
+In the aftermath of the sabotaged Caped Justice awards, Manny abducts dWARf! to devise a treatment for his condition.

 Neurospear

-Also known by his original alias of Brainbow, Neurospear was Mindfuck's younger brother.
+Neurospear, originally known as Brainbow, is Mindfuck's younger brother.
 Originally a shy, nervous boy and pacifist, his telepathic powers forced him to constantly listen to the darker emotions and anxieties of other people.
-After being forced by other superheroes to create Willy Pete as an artificial container for several alien superpowers, Neurospear became convinced the only way to overcome his anxieties was to destroy his capacity to feel empathy or doubt, becoming a sociopathic terrorist unable to consider the ethical quandaries of his actions and obsessed with putting other superheroes through trauma in order to improve their abilities and willpower.

-He escapes from cryogenic prison before the end of Volume 10 and possesses ThugBoy, Ninjette, and most of the Superhomies with his telepathic abilities as an army to use against Emp in a "trial" of both her abilities and out of anger at Mindfuck's death, with the battle against him being the focus of Volume 11.
+After being forced by other superheroes to create Willy Pete as an artificial container for several alien superpowers, Neurospear became convinced the only way to overcome his anxieties was to destroy his capacity to feel empathy or doubt, becoming a sociopathic terrorist.
+Neurospear escapes from cryogenic prison before the end of Volume 10 and possesses ThugBoy, Ninjette, and most of the Superhomies to use against Emp in a "trial" of both her abilities and out of anger at Mindfuck's death.
 He is defeated when Emp, working off information given to her by a remnant of Mindfuck's mind and with the assistance of Sistah Spooky, tricks him into attempting to seize control of her mind, allowing the remnant to stun Neurospear and kill him.

-The Pink Elephant

-The Pink Elephant is a villain that was mentioned, along with Ladder Master, as being even more pathetic than Glue Gun Gil.

 Quasarmodo

-Quasarmodo is a minor male supervillain who was briefly shown participating in an instructional video alongside Ocelotina.
+Quasarmodo is a minor supervillain who was briefly shown participating in an instructional video alongside Ocelotina.
 Through his participation in said video, and his status as an actual, if inept, villain, Ocelotina's validity as a "wannabe" costumed hero is brought into question.

-Quasarmodo's name is a portmanteau of "Quasar" and "Quasimodo".